talbs1986/simplego/README.md

 make all DIR=logger
 ```

-In the same format , is supported
+the following command will work on the same pattern
 - lint
 - build
 - tidy